 - RSI Principle: Courts have a special responsibility for the quality of an ADR program

-The formative evaluation of the programs found that, almost without exception, homeowners report being treated fairly and with respect.
+The formative evaluation of the programs found that, almost without exception, homeowners reported being treated fairly and with respect.
 In each program, most homeowners felt they were being respected and had the chance to talk and be heard.
 Their comments spoke of their appreciation for those helping them.
-Homeowners also appreciated the process itself for helping them understand their situation and how to proceed and for allowing them to meet face-to-face with their lender.
+Homeowners also appreciated the process itself for helping them understand their situation and how to proceed, and for allowing them to meet face-to-face with their lender.
 Almost all said they were satisfied with the process and the outcome.